Jump to Departmental Services by following the links below:

 COVID-19 Impacted Township Services

-- In accordance with the Provincial announcement on Thursday May 14th 2020 Stage 1 Openings, effective Tuesday May 19th 2020, all construction projects with a valid Building Permit may commence and/or continue construction.
-The Building Division will now release approved building permits for works in accordance with standard procedures.
+- In accordance with ongoing Provincial announcements, all construction projects with valid Building Permits may commence and/or continue construction.
+The Building Division continues and receive, review and issue building permits for works in accordance with standard procedures.

 - With this enhancement to allowable construction comes the stipulation that all construction sites must meet or exceed the Ministry of Labour's (MOL) Guidelines for Construction site Health and Safety during COVID-19.
 The health and safety of citizens, workers and Township staff remains top priority and we fully support the shuttering of any site that doesn't meet these requirements.
 Please visit the MOL website for details regarding these Guidelines.